MummyXYZ/Tarkov-Timmy/README.md

 `/help`

 ## Contributing
-You are welcome to contribute by submitting a Pull Request to the repository.
+Contributions are welcome!
+If you find a bug or want to add a new feature, please submit an issue or a Pull Request.
+Check out the [issue tracker](link-to-issues) for any open issues.

 ## Author
 Joshua Scott